Austin Reaves NBA Preview vs. the Magic

-Austin Reaves and his Los Angeles Lakers teammates face off versus the Orlando Magic on Monday at 10:30 PM ET.
+Austin Reaves plus his Los Angeles Lakers teammates face off versus the Orlando Magic at 7:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.